hsunami/ferrit/README.md

 Ferrit is a [focused web crawler](http://en.wikipedia.org/wiki/Focused_crawler) with separate crawl configurations and jobs per website.
 For a whole-internet style of crawler there is Nutch.

-* There is a REST/JSON API for crawler configuration and starting/stopping jobs
+* The service is managed via a REST/JSON
-* All data is stored in Cassandra.
+* Data is stored in Cassandra - such as crawler configurations and job data
-* A novel feature: configuring URI filters can be tricky.
+* A novel feature: configuring regex URI filters can be tricky.
 Ferrit lets you verify your filter rules ahead of time with tests to ensure that resources will either be fetched or not fetched as expected.

 What else is there?

-* *Politeness* is pretty important.
-Ferrit supports the [Robots Exclusion Standard](http://www.robotstxt.org) (robots.txt) and although a custom fetch delay can be set per job the final decision should be with the webmaster as to how fast you are allowed to crawl their site (the crawl-delay directive in robots.txt).
+* *Politeness* is important.
+Ferrit supports the [Robots Exclusion Standard](http://www.robotstxt.org) (robots.txt).
+Although a custom fetch delay can be set per crawler configuration the final decision about the crawl delay is with the site webmaster as defined by the crawl-delay directive in robots.txt.
 Crawlers require a [User-agent](http://en.wikipedia.org/wiki/User_agent#Format_for_automated_agents_.28bots.29) property be set so that webmasters can contact the owner if necessary.
-* *Crawl depth* is supported as a way to restrict fetches to the top N pages of a given website
+* *Crawl depth* can be set to limit fetches to the top N pages of a given website
-* *URI filtering* is handy for deciding which resources should be fetched, e.g. fetch only HTML pages (uses accept/reject rules with regular expressions).
+* *URI filtering* is used to decide which resources should be fetched, e.g. fetch only HTML pages (uses accept/reject rules with regular expressions).
-* *URI normalization* - this is tricky to get right and I'm not entirely there yet.
-URI normalization is required to help reduce fetching of duplicate resources.
+* *URI normalization* - helps to reduce fetching of duplicate resources.
-* *Spider trap* prevention: for various reasons crawl jobs can run on indefinitely.
+* *Spider trap* prevention: in some cases jobs can run on indefinitely.
 Crawlers can be configured with basic safeguards such as a *crawl timeout* and *max fetches*.
 * *Concurrent job* support - this is pretty basic so far, needs more exploration.

 Requirements
 ------------

-This project is still at the [builds on my machine](http://www.buildsonmymachine.com/) stage (64 bit Windows 8) and needs to be independently tested in a Linux environment at Amazon EC2.

 * Java 7/8
 * Scala 2.10
 * SBT 0.13.2
 * Cassandra 2.0.3

+Runs on Linux and Windows.

 Build and Run